 Evaluation Process for New Students

 An evaluation of transfer credits is completed upon request.
-Students who have been offered admission and indicate their intent to attend Cortland will automatically receive an evaluation of transfer credits.
+Students who have been offered admission and indicate their intent to attend Cortland by paying a deposit will automatically receive an evaluation of transfer credits.
 Each evaluation will indicate the maximum number of transfer credits applicable to the SUNY Cortland degree as well as the number of credit hours needed to complete the degree.